Courses

 Performance Objectives: Upon completion of this course, you should be able to:

-• Recognize how the philosophy and spirit of MI create the atmosphere conducive to change.
+• Create the atmosphere conducive to change.